 If you are looking to save money for your golden years, it is likely that you have heard of an individual retirement account (IRA).
 These accounts allow you to invest your pre- or post-tax dollars in mutual funds, stocks and bonds.
 However, if you are looking for more – you might want to consider opening a self-directed IRA, also known as a SDIRA.
 These special retirement accounts allow you to invest in alternative assets.

 The advantages of a SDIRA go beyond those of a simple IRA account.
-In fact, below are just a few of the reasons the experts at IRA Business Trust recommend a SDIRA account to anyone interested in opening a retirement account.
+Below are just a few of the reasons we recommend a SDIRA account to anyone interested in opening a retirement account.

 One of the greatest draws of a SDIRA are the alternative assets you can invest in.
 Real estate, precious metals, and renewable energy sources are just a few of the options available to SDIRA owners.
 Private placements, foreign currency and many other things are also allowable investments.
 (In fact, the Internal Revenue Service (IRS) actually allows you to invest in much more than it restricts with a SDIRA!)
 Because of the greater investment options available to you, you have a greater likelihood of reaping a larger reward.